mogeko/movisea/packages/tmdb-request/README.md

 ### POST request example

-You can also use `POST` request to interact with TMDb Server.
+You can also use `POST` request to interact with TMDB Server.

 For example, to rate a movie, you would do: